Rami Daher

 Rami Daher (رامي ضاهر) is a Jordanian architect, academic, and public intellectual specializing in architectural conservation and urban design.
 He is currently an associate professor at the School of Architecture and Built Environment at the German Jordanian University and general director of TURATH, an architectural and urban design consultancy in Amman, which has executed several major interventions in historic and heritage settings.

 Education and early life

-Rami holds a Ph.D. in Architecture from Texas A&M University (1995), a Bachelor's of Architecture from the University of Jordan (1988), and Master's of Architecture from the University of Minnesota (1991).
+Rami holds a Ph.D. in architecture from Texas A&M University (1995), a Bachelor of Architecture from the University of Jordan (1988), and a Master's of Architecture from the University of Minnesota (1991).
 His earliest architecture experience was at the firm of Rasem Badran.

 Career

 Daher was a recipient of a Fulbright award in 2001 for postdoctoral studies at the University of California, Berkeley followed by a grant from the Social Science Research Council in 2002.
 He has held multiple university postings, including at the American University of Beirut, Texas A&M, and as head of the architecture department at Jordan University of Science and Tech from 2003 to 2006.
 He is currently an associate professor at the German Jordanian University in the School of Architecture and Built Environment.

 Daher's research interests include public place making, theories of cultural heritage, neoliberal urban transformation, and urban regeneration.
 In a 2010 article in The New York Times, he was described as "sounding more like a political activist than a planner."
 He also self-describes himself as an "urban activist".

 In addition to academic endeavors, as a practicing architect in Amman, Rami has worked directly on dozens of architectural and design projects of various sizes, both public and private.
 He directs TURATH: Architecture and Urban Design Consultants through which he has channeled much of his professional portfolio.
 Since the 1990s, he has consulted and executed numerous heritage and design projects throughout Jordan.